MiniWindTunnelProject/The-Mini-Wind-Tunnel-Project/README.md

 # The-Mini-Wind-Tunnel-Project
-Files and documentation to build a mini wind tunnel
+Files to build a mini wind tunnel

-Files will be uploaded soon
+Files will be uploaded soon!